-Are Alzheimer’s and dementia the same thing?
+Alzheimer’s and dementia aren’t the same thing

-Alzheimer’s disease is is a form of dementia.
+Alzheimer’s disease is a form of dementia.
 It’s the most common type and accounts for 60 – 80% of all dementia cases.

 What is Alzheimer’s disease?

 Alzheimer’s causes problems with cognitive functions like memory, judgement, decision-making, and behavior.

-In the early stages, memory loss and other symptoms are usually mild.
-In later stages, people often have symptoms like problems with communication, complete dependence on others for care, loss of mobility, incontinence, problems eating, and unusual behaviors like repeating questions or asking to go “home.”
+In later stages, common symptoms include problems with communication, complete dependence on others for care, loss of mobility, incontinence, problems eating, and unusual behaviors like repetitive questions, rummaging, or asking to go “home.”

 Current treatments may reduce or delay symptoms, but typically work best in the early stages of the disease.